mangojuicejs/mangojuice/README.md

   </div>
 )
 ```
-**`@Cmd.batch`** is a command type aimed to execute other commands.
-Commands of this type should decide what should be done next and in waht order.
+**`@Cmd.batch`** is a command type aimed to execute other commands. `batch` commands should decide what will be done next and in what order.
 Returned value can be an array, a command or null/undefined.

 **`@Cmd.execLatest`**.
 There is also `@Cmd.execEvery`.
 It is a command for executing an async function.
 A command of this type should return a `Task` object, which defines what async function should be executed and what is success/fail handler commands.
-Success command will be executed with value returned by async function, and fail command will be executed with error object throwed by async function.
-Success and fail commands are optional (will be executed a no-op command instead of not defined command).
-The task function gets the same arguments as the command function which created the task.
+Success command will be executed with a value returned by async function, and fail command will be executed with an error object throwed by async function.
+Success and fail commands are optional (will be executed a no-op command instead of not defined handler).
+A task function gets the same arguments as the command function which created the task.

 **`this.call(fetch, 'www.google.com/search')`** in the task.
 This thing inspired by `redux-saga` and needed to achive two goals: (1) it creates a task cancellation point and (2) it makes easier to test a task (you can pass some testing `call` func in a context which will mock results of `call`s).
 If some task marked as `execLatest`, then only one async fucnction can be executing at one point in time.

-#### All together
+### All together
 ```js
 // Main.js
 import { Cmd } from 'mangojuice-core';